TheAttila/Gesture-Themes/README.md

 # Customize Android Gesture Pill

 # Themes
-.Size and thickness of MIUI, OxygenOS, MyUX and Pixel .11 Colors available so far
+Size and thickness of MIUI, OxygenOS, MyUX and Pixel 11 Colors available so far